alexwlchan/alexwlchan.net/src/_articles/2023/2023-02-20-testing-javascript-without-a-framework.md

 ---
-layout: post
+layout: article
 date: 2023-02-20 08:28:16 +00:00
 title: Testing JavaScript without a (third-party) framework
 summary: The browser can be a pretty good place to run your JavaScript tests.
-tags:
+topics:
-  - javascript
+  - JavaScript
-  - web development
+  - Software testing
-old_syntax_highlighting: true
 ---

 Last week Julia Evans posted [Writing Javascript without a build system], and it resonated with my own experience.